 On 1 September 2015, power of attorney laws in Victoria changed.
 The new legislation is the Powers of Attorney Act 2014 (the Act).

 The main purposes of the Act are to consolidate and simplify the Enduring Power of Attorney laws in Victoria and to improve some of the protections against elder abuse.

 Under the new law, a General Power of Attorney is now called a "General Non-Enduring Power of Attorney."
 The Act also combined the previous Enduring Power of Attorney (financial) and Power of Guardianship into one Enduring Power of Attorney form.
-If you have a Power of Attorney that was made prior to 1 September 2015, then it will remain valid.

 The Act combined the previous Enduring Power of Attorney (financial) and Power of Guardianship into the same Enduring Power of Attorney form.